 Section 2.
 Chartering.

-The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern the Chapter in all cases in which they are applicable and in which they are not inconsistent with these Bylaws and any special rules of order the Chapter may adopt.
+The current edition of Robert’s Rules of Order Newly Revised shall govern the Chapter where these Bylaws or any standing rules of the Chapter do not apply.

 Section 1.
 Nonprofit Status.
 The Chapter shall not engage in any activity prohibited by the IRS guidelines for 501(c)(4) organizations or similar rules established by the state of Maine.

 Section 2.
 DSA National.
 The Chapter shall not engage in any activity prohibited by resolutions adopted by DSA’s National Convention or DSA’s National Political Committee.

 Article XII.
 Amendments